taw00/manuscript-css/README.md

 ## This process is not for book production

 This set of stylesheets designed to produce a professional, reviewable document in an industry-standard format rendered from your markdown.
-Producing a book is a different animal.
+Producing a document that will then be used for the text block of a book is a different animal entirely.

-To produce a book, when you have finished or are close to finishing your drafting process, port your document from markdown to LibreOffice, Word, or Google Docs and either submit that to an editor or import the document into a book production application like [Reedsy](https://reedsy.com/write-a-book) if you intend to self-publish.
+To produce a book (self-publishing), when you have finished or are close to finishing your drafting process, port your document from markdown to LibreOffice, Word, or Google Docs and either submit that to an editor or import the document into a book production application like [Reedsy](https://reedsy.com/write-a-book).
+Then work through the process of adjusting it in preparation for publication.

 [Bookdown](https://www.bookdown.org/) is another toolset for those who are self-publishing.
 Bookdown, though very intriguing, also looks rather daunting and is geared for the academic community.

-## This process is not for producing a 100% compliant manuscript
+## This process is not capable of producing a 100%-compliant manuscript

 This set of stylesheets designed to produce a professional, reviewable document in an industry-standard format rendered from your markdown.
 But not a